 In these instances, dig deeper.
-Ask, “So what makes us the best restaurant in town?”
+Ask the candidate, “So what makes us the best restaurant in town?”

 The goal here is to understand their motives.
 Do they just want any job?
 Or are there specific reasons why they want to work for you and join your team?

-A positive response includes details.
-Maybe they chose you because they know people who work at your restaurant and they’ve heard of your wonderful team dynamic.
+A great response includes details.
+Maybe the candidate chose you because they know people who work at your restaurant and they’ve heard of your wonderful team dynamic.
 Or, perhaps the candidate learned about opportunities for advancement (which would be great because then you know the candidate wants to grow with you).

 If the candidate has no real reason for applying besides it being another job, you may choose to remove them from your shortlist and keep looking for the right person.

 There are certain qualities you need to work in the restaurant industry, such as being social, as well as communication and teamwork skills.
-A positive response to this question goes beyond a resume and includes:
+A great response to this question goes beyond a resume and includes:

 For example, someone who works on a dairy farm – a tough job that involves getting up early – could use that experience to highlight their ability to arrive on time and work hard.

-Get interviewees to imagine you’re a customer.
+Get the candidate to imagine you’re a customer.
 Make them sell the dish!

-This question helps you gauge if interviewees can think on their feet, communicate confidently, and describe high-profit dishes to boost profits.
-You want a detailed answer that not only makes your mouth mater but entices you to buy.
+This question helps you gauge if a candidate can think on their feet, communicate confidently, and describe high-profit dishes to boost profits.
+You should be looking for a detailed answer that not only makes your mouth mater, but also entices you to buy.

-You want dedicated staff who are willing to go beyond their job descriptions to help customers and add value to your restaurant.
+You want dedicated staff who are willing to go beyond their restaurant job descriptions to help people and add value to your restaurant.
 After all, employees who go the extra mile encourage repeat customers and build your reputation.

 A good response includes evidence – maybe through an example – of a time when they went above and beyond expectations to make sure a guest had a great experience.

-Failing to have an example doesn’t mean the employee is a bad employee – but this may prove to be the deciding factor when you’re looking to separate the average candidates from top-performers.
+Failing to have an example doesn’t mean the employee is a bad employee – but this may prove to be the deciding factor when you’re looking to separate the average candidates from the top-performers.

 Dealing with disgruntled customers is very much a part of working in the restaurant industry – especially for front of house staff.
-It’s essential, then, that potential employees know how to handle confrontation.
+It’s essential, then, that potential employees know how to handle confrontation at work.

-When you ask candidates about a time they had to deal with a difficult customer, look for evidence that they can manage these situations with cam professionalism.
+When you ask candidates about a time they had to deal with a difficult customer, look for evidence that they can manage these situations with calm professionalism.

-Ask yourself: In the scenario they described, were they able to stay patient?
-Did they keep a cool head?
+Ask yourself: In the scenario the candidate described, were they able to stay patient?
+Did they keep a cool head the whole time?
 Did the customer leave (reasonably) satisfied that the issue was resolved?

-This question establishes how the applicant feels about an important success factor in the restaurant industry: teamwork.
+This question establishes how the candidate feels about an important success factor in the restaurant industry: teamwork.

-An excellent response to this question includes detailed examples of the applicant’s experience working as part of a team and their positive contribution.
+An great response to this question includes detailed examples of the candidate’s experience working as part of a team and their positive contribution.
 Maybe they introduced the idea of team dinners or went beyond their job description to help another staff member during a busy service.

-An applicant may be highly qualified and check all the boxes, but struggle to work with or under someone because of their management style.
+A candidate may be highly qualified and check all the boxes, but struggle to work with other team members or work under someone because of their management style.

-Vague responses like “A manager who treats me well,” or “Doesn’t get in my way,” may suggest they’re not the right fit.
+Vague responses like “A manager who treats me well,” or “Doesn’t get in my way,” may suggest they’re not the right fit for your team.